(aka Class Books, Block Books...)

 The word “activity” is important.
 Steiner taught that humans gather information best by performing actions — physical actions and spiritual “actions.”
 The “pictorial activity” sown in us by the gods begins before birth and continues throughout our lives on the physical plane.
 Waldorf teachers were active in their spiritual lives before their most recent physical births, and this pre-birth activity enabled them to internalize pictures of the spirit realm.
 Now, here on Earth, they can continue the same activity, producing the pictures they carry within.
 The same goes for students.
 Teachers can summon up their internalized spiritual knowledge through the creation of living pictures.
 The same goes for students.
 The pretty pictures created by Waldorf students are not primarily works of art: They are intended to be mechanisms for the manifestation of occult “truth.”
 (The children who attend Waldorf schools are usually not told this.
 Neither are their parents, usually.
 For some of Steiner’s own words on the subject, see the book ART AS SPIRITUAL ACTIVITY .)

 “Education is a continuation of supersensible activity before birth....”
 That’s Steiner’s intention, boiled down to its basics.
 “Supersensible” stuff is invisible, inaudible, untouchable...
 It is stuff that we cannot confirm using our real senses — it can be apprehended only through clairvoyance.
 Waldorf education is geared toward such stuff, stuff that almost certainly doesn’t exist, at least not in the weird forms Steiner imagined.
 And the profoundly antiscientific nature of Waldorf schooling is revealed here.
-Science deals with things that can be seen, heard, touched — and measured, and examined, and subjected to objective tests.
-In other words, science deals with reality, which is what Waldorf schools generally disdain.
+Science deals with things that can be seen, heard, touched — or at least measured, and examined, and subjected to objective tests.
+In other words, science deals with reality, which is what the founder of Waldorf education generally disdained.

 Steiner's system depends on clairvoyance rather than ordinary sight and logical reasoning.
-But clairvoyance doesn’t exist, which means that — to put this mildly — Steiner’s educational program has limited value.
+(Modern humans generally have lost humanity's ancient, inborn clairvoyant powers.
+But Steiner taught his followers that they can gain a new, higher form of clairvoyance by following his instructions.
+Waldorf students are led toward the path that, if they take it, will lead them to Steiner and, eventually, clairvoyance.)
+But there is a problem.
+Clairvoyance doesn’t exist.
+Which means that — to put this mildly — Steiner’s educational program has limited value.

 Still, there is such a thing as being seduced by vague imaginings of a misty, pastel-colored spirit realm.
 Children led in that direction may become sadly lost.
 By the same token, time spent preparing for nonexistent future lives is time lost — potentially, it is lives wasted.